kevinsteves/pan-python/doc/panrc.rst

 ===========

- .panrc files can contain hostname, port, serial number, username, password and API key variables for the PAN-OS XML API; and hostname and API key variables for the WildFire, AutoFocus and PAN-OS Licensing APIs.  .panrc is used by the PanXapi, PanWFapi, PanAFapi and PanLicapi classes.
+ .panrc files can contain hostname, port, serial number, username, password and API key variables for the PAN-OS XML API; hostname and API key variables for the WildFire, AutoFocus and PAN-OS Licensing APIs; and agent which is used by the WildFire API.
+ .panrc is used by the PanXapi, PanWFapi, PanAFapi and PanLicapi classes.

  A .panrc file consists of lines with the format:
  ::